Ellariel/academic-profile/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+My research interests lie in sustainable development at both the technological and social levels.
+As a social scientist, I study pro-environmental behavior and its determinants, as well as economic models in emerging environmental cultures.
+As a computer scientist, I investigate green computing and the role of artificial intelligence in promoting sustainable development and mitigating climate change.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+If you have interesting ideas or projects that require scientific expertise or quantitative research skills, please contact me.

-{{< icon name="download" pack="fas" >}}{{< staticref "uploads/demo_resume.pdf" "newtab" >}}Resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}}{{< staticref "uploads/demo_resume.pdf" "newtab" >}}Resumé{{< /staticref >}}